Updated on January 10, 2023

-Sometimes called bones, you can think of joints for rigging in the same way you think of joints in a human body.
+Also known as bones, you can think of joints for rigging in the same way you think of joints in a human body.
 They basically work in the same way.
 Joints are the points of articulation you create to control the model.
 For instance, if you were to rig a character's arm you would want to place a joint for the upper arm, another joint for the elbow and another joint for the wrist, which allows the animator to rotate the arm in a realistic way.

 To speed up the animation process for the animators, a rigging artist can utilize driven keys when rigging a character.
 Driven keys allow you to use one control or object to drive multiple different objects and attributes.
-In the example above we can use a driven key to control the fist position for the hand, with just one single control.
+In the example below we use a driven key to control the fist position for the hand, with just one single control.

 A driven key contains two parts: the driver and the driven.
 The driver is the object in control of the animation.
 The driven is the objects and attributes that are being controlled by the driver.
 Typically for regular keyframes an attribute has values keyed to time in the time slider.
 For a driven key, the attribute has values keyed to the value of the driving attributes.
 The driver can be another object, or in the case of the example image above it is a control slider.